'GENUINE AND GROUNDBREAKING'

 This spring, Herron is one of the curators of an exhibit on display at the Folger Shakespeare Library in Washington, D.C.
 The exhibit, “Nobility and Newcomers in Renaissance Ireland,” focuses on the Irish upper class during the 16th and 17th centuries and uncovers their relationship with the English newcomers.
 It displays the ways in which the two cultures influenced each other through architecture, literature and the arts.

-Herron received his undergraduate degree from Carleton College in Minnesota, where he developed his passion for Irish culture and the Middle Ages and studied the works of Spenser as well as poets William Shakespeare and Christopher Middleton.
+Herron received his undergraduate degree from Carleton College in Minnesota, where he developed his passion for Irish culture and the Renaissance and studied the works of Spenser as well as playwrights William Shakespeare and Christopher Marlowe.
 He acquired his master’s and doctoral degrees at the University of Wisconsin at Madison.

 At ECU, he teaches courses in Shakespeare and Renaissance literature and recently took a class to see the play “Henry V” in Washington, D.C.

-“I love to share my enthusiasm with my students,” Herron said.
+“I love to share my enthusiasm for literature with my students,” Herron said.

 He also edits the multidisciplinary journal “Explorations in Renaissance Culture.”